-Bit Name Settings Description 7:2 Reserved 0 Bit values are 0.
-1 Write lock down 0 = Cleared (Default) 1 = Set Volatile bit: the device always powers-up with this bit cleared, which means sector lock down and sector write lock bits can be set.
+Bit Name Settings Description

+7:2 Reserved 0 Bit values are 0.

+1 Sector lock down 1 = Set Volatile bit: the device always powers-up with this bit cleared, which means sector lock down and sector write lock bits can be set.
 When this bit set, neither of the lock register bits can be written to until the next power cycle.
-0 Sector write lock 0 = Cleared (Default) 1 = Set Volatile bit: the device always powers-up with this bit cleared, which means that PROGRAM and ERASE operations in this sector can be executed and sector content modified.
-When this bit is set, PROGRAM and ERASE operations in this sec- tor will not be executed.